ManyPrimates/manyprimates.github.io/personalitylinkage.md

 ## What we need from you:

 - For each individual you work with, please fill out this [form on personality and well-being](https://forms.gle/4c6LL4rmuUN8AJ2R9).
-- The form will ask for information on your primates' personalities and well-being.
+The form will ask for information on your primates' personalities and well-being.
 The form can be submitted multiple times, and you should submit one for each individual primate.
-- Get 2 other people to fill out this form as well.
-The goal is to collect 3 personality and well-being ratings for every individual.
+- Get *2 other people* to fill out this form as well. *The goal is to collect at least 3 personality and well-being ratings for every individual.*
 - Please fill out this second [form on individual demographics](https://forms.gle/AiMHYf9Pi5mZMXyr9).
 This form only needs to be filled out once for each animal - we don't need multiple raters for the same individuals in this case.